Online Windows Browser Testing

 Why is cross-browser testing on Windows important?

 Cross-browser testing on Windows is very important because it's the most popular operating system.
 It's used by 75% of all users (followed by macOS at 16%).
-Each Windows version is slightly different and has different graphics and font rendering, window decorations, and keyboard shortcuts.
+Each Windows version has slight differences in graphics and font rendering, window decorations, and keyboard shortcuts.
 To make really great websites and web applications, you need to make sure your design and code looks and functions exactly the same on all Windows versions.

 When did Microsoft switch to Edge as the default browser?